cs-uh-3260/flask-ab/README.md

 ### Upload your results to Brightspace

 Run the experiment as above, making sure to generate enough data.
 Run the queries in mongosh and take a screenshot of your results showing average clicks per user between the variants.

+## Using decorators to streamline your AB testing

+You can define custom decorators to help you manage your A/B testing.
+This allows you to leverage common code to create many A/B experiments without having to modify the code too much every time.

+You can read [https://realpython.com/primer-on-python-decorators/](https://realpython.com/primer-on-python-decorators/) to understand decorators more.

+You can also see the `snadi/ab-decorators` branch of this repo to see an example of how we could change the setup we have above to use decorators.